ericjohnson97/attitude/finalProject/README.md

 click on Dynamics block and click switch to on position to turn on perturbations

-click on Dynamics block and click switch to on position to turn on pointing error
+click on Dynamics block and click switches to on position to turn on pointing error

 Observe reference trajectory in dynamics model scope `quatTrue`